cyamann/detection-app/README.md

 # detection-app
-a object detection app implemented by flask.
+an interactive object detection app implemented by flask python.